prosenjit-ch/Language-Classification-/README.md

-# Language-Classification-
-Machine learning-based Language classification of multilingual content.
+# Machine learning-based Language classification of multilingual content written in Bengali.